codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

 The Cloud version has multi-account support with most git providers (GitLab, GitHub, Bitbucket) as well as Azure and Google.

-### Codefresh CI/CD Hybrid
+### Codefresh Hybrid CI/CD

-The Codefresh CI/CD Hybrid is for organizations who want their source code to live within their premises, or have other security constraints.
+The Hybrid CI/CD  installation option is for organizations who want their source code to live within their premises, or have other security constraints.
 For more about the theory and implementation, see [CI/CD behind the firewall installation]({{site.baseurl}}/docs/administration/behind-the-firewall/).

 The UI runs on Codefresh infrastructure, while the builds happen in a Kubernetes cluster in the customer's premises.